 is implied in his mission.
 Faith produces penitence, submission and obedience to God's us.
 God saves; it is not your believing.
-Read 1st Cerrinthians, 1: 21-To save them that believe the gospel.
+Read lieve the gospel.
 But it is objected: 1st.
-That lieve and are not saved.
-Let us see; what do they believe?
-Do they believe Jusus died for them?
-No. He took not on him the nature of Angels, but the seed of Abraham.
-The devils believe in one God, and men who rechance for salvation than devils for whom he what does saving consist?
+That they believe?
+Do they believe Jusus died for of Angels, but the seed of Abraham.
+The three aspects.

-three aspects.